Airbus A330 MRTT: The Netherlands

 On 19 December 2017, NATO partnered with Israel's Elbit Systems to provide J-Music electronic countermeasures systems to the fleet.
 Having considered joining the initiative for some time, the Czech Republic joined as the sixth member during October 2019.
 In September 2020, Luxembourg committed to an extra 1,000 hours and to provide funding for a ninth MRTT via an existing contract option.

 As of 2018, Sweden was reportedly considering joining the Multinational Multi-Role Tanker Transport Fleet programme.

 Out of the total of ten aircraft currently on order, six will be based at Eindhoven Air Base in the Netherlands and four at Cologne Bonn Airport in Germany.
 On 30 June 2020, Airbus delivered the first MRTT.
 Aircraft six and seven were delivered on 26 and 28 July 2022 respectively.
 On 23 March 2023, the MMF was declared Initial Operational Capable during a ceremony at Eindhoven Air Base.
 Additionally, Belgium announced a €265 million increase in the program's funding, after which a MoU contract was signed for a tenth MRTT by the Ministers of Defence of the Netherlands, Belgium, Luxembourg and Norway.
 Then the NSPA formally ordered an additional MRTT, increasing the MMF to 10 aircraft.

 In 2023, the Multinational MRTT Fleet began integrating the J-Music Directed Infrared Countermeasure (DIRCM) system developed by Elbit Systems into its aircraft.
 This provides protection against heat-seeking missiles such as MANPADS, using fiber-laser and high-speed thermal imaging technologies.
 This upgrade enhances the fleet's survivability during operations in high-threat environments.

 The Netherlands government organised multiple flights with the multinational pool planes in transport configuration to repatriate Dutch nationals from Israel after the initial attacks of the Gaza war disrupted commercial air traffic to Israel.

-In the Danish Defense Planning published in 2023, the intention to join the MRTT initiative was mentioned by the Royal Danish Air Force.
 On 25 March 2025, the Danish Ministry of Defence confirmed its intention to join the program with the equivalent of two refuelling units, raising the prospects of addition of more aircraft to the program.
 On 24 June 2025, it was announced that an additional 2 A330 MRTTs would be ordered with deliveries set for 2028 and 2029, bringing the total to 12 aircraft, and that Denmark and Sweden would be joining the programme.
-A third operating MMF base is planned in Denmark.
+A third operating MMF base is planned in Denmark, and in December 2025 Karup Air Force base was selected.
+On 7 July 2026, Finland joined the program.